FAQ to the VPN-access of the KIT

 Make sure that the VPN connection is established.
 Then enter the appropriate path in Windows Explorer (or at the appropriate place in your operating system):

 Employees: Information can be found at KIT data storage (personal directory)

 Students: Information can be found at KIT data storage (for students)

 When asked for your username and password, please enter your KIT accout with the associated password.

 Within the KIT network (also while using VPN) you can only connect to the KIT mail server on port 25 (smtp) because of security issues.
 However you can contact other mail servers on port 465 or port 587.
 Otherwise you can also use split-VPN: Then only the traffic that has the KIT as its destination goes through the tunnel.
-For that you have to use the corresponding special configuration.
+For that you have to use the configuration kit-split.

 You can sign in via SSID eduroam if your university participates in eduroam.
 After that you can establish a connection to your university.